ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/07-Adding_Ions.md

 teaching: 20
 exercises: 5
 questions:
-- "Why the simulation system should be neutralized"
+- "Why the simulation system should be neutralized?"
 - "How to add water and ions to a simulation system?"
-- "What size/shape of a solvent box should I use?"
+- "How to choose size and shape of a solvent box?"
 objectives:
 - "Explain why it is necessary to neutlalize the simulation system"
 - "Learn how to neutralize a system"